codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

   - '../getting-started/github-organization-accounts'
 ---

-You can sign up to Codemagic using a GitHub, GitLab or Bitbucket account and then add apps from any self-hosted or cloud-based Git repository, see [Adding repositories](./adding-apps-from-custom-sources).
+You can sign up to Codemagic using a GitHub, GitLab or Bitbucket account or a regular email address.
+After signup, you can add apps from any self-hosted or cloud-based Git repository, see [Adding repositories](./adding-apps-from-custom-sources).

-## Sign up via OAuth
+## Sign up via GitHub, Bitbucket or GitLab

-Instead of creating a separate account for Codemagic, you can use your [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/) account to sign up via OAuth.
-On signup, Codemagic asks for **read/write** permission to access your repositories and create webhooks for automatic building.
-You will need to authorize Codemagic in order to connect your GitHub/GitLab/Bitbucket account to your Codemagic account.
+Instead of creating a separate account for Codemagic, you can use your [GitHub](https://github.com/) (OAuth or GitHub app), [GitLab](https://about.gitlab.com/) (OAuth) or [Bitbucket](https://bitbucket.org/) (OAuth) account to sign up to Codemagic.

+When authenticating via OAuth, Codemagic asks for **read/write** permission to access your repositories and create webhooks for automatic building.
+Write permission is also required for pushing tags to the repository.
+You will need to authorize Codemagic to connect the GitHub/GitLab/Bitbucket account to your Codemagic account.

+{{<notebox>}}
+**Signup via GitHub**

+When choosing GitHub as the signup option, select **All repositories** to sign up via OAuth.

+Select **Selected repositories only** to sign up using Codemagic GitHub app.
+Read more about the benefits of the GitHub app [here](#sign-up-via-codemagic-github-app).
+{{</notebox>}}

 ### GitHub organization accounts